catalyzeio/paas-cli-reference/combined_docs.md

   HOSTNAME=""       The hostname used in the creation of a certs instance with the 'certs' command
 ```

 `sites create` allows you to create a site configuration that is tied to a single service.
-To create a site, you must first [create a cert](#CertsCreate).
+To create a site, you must first <a data-unique="CertsCreate">create a cert</a>.
 A site has three pieces of information, a name, the service it's tied to, and the cert instance it will use.
 The name is the `server_name` that will be injected into this site's nginx configuration file.
 It is important that this site name match what URL your site will respond to.
 If this is a basic domain, using `mysite.com` is sufficient.
 If it should respond to the APEX domain and all subdomains, it should be named `.mysite.com` notice the leading `.`.
 The service is a code service that will use this site configuration.
-Lastly, the cert instance must be specified by the `HOSTNAME` argument used in the [certs create](#CertsCreate) command.
+Lastly, the cert instance must be specified by the `HOSTNAME` argument used in the <a data-unique="CertsCreate">certs create</a> command.
 Here is a sample command

 ```
 catalyze sites create .mysite.com app01 wildcard_mysitecom